Appetizers & SnacksLunch & DinnerSide Dishes

 Can I freeze deviled eggs?

 You shouldn’t freeze deviled eggs.
-The mayonnaise and cream cheese will separate and become watery when thawed, ruining the creamy texture.
+The mayonnaise will separate and become watery when thawed, ruining the creamy texture.

 Can I make deviled eggs vegan?